ReactiveMatter/dokuwiki-template-minimal/README.md

 # Minimal
-A minimial template to quick start a Dokuwiki
+A minimal template to quick start a Dokuwiki

 More at [https://www.dokuwiki.org/template:minimal](https://www.dokuwiki.org/template:minimal)